diffpy/diffpy.distanceprinter/news/workflows.rst

 **Added:**

-* <news item>
+* No news: Specified python version to use when running tests-on-pr workflow

 **Changed:**

-* Specified python version to use when running tests-on-pr workflow
+* <news item>

 **Deprecated:**